Wee Willie Winkie

-"Wee Willie Winkie" is a Scottish nursery rhyme whose titular figure has become popular as a personification of sleep.
-The poem was written by William Miller and titled "Willie Winkie", first published in Whistle-binkie: Stories for the Fireside in 1841.
+"Wee Willie Winkie" is a Scottish nursery rhyme whose protagonist has become popular as a personification of sleep.
 It has a Roud Folk Song Index number of 13711.

+Scots poet William Miller (1810-1872), appears to have popularised a pre-existing nursery rhyme, adding additional verses to make up a five stanza poem.
+Miller’s “Willie Winkie: A Nursery Rhyme’ was first published in a collection of poems called Whistle-Binkie: Stories for the Fireside (1841)1. with the footer that ‘Willie Winkie’ was “The Scottish Nursery Morpheus” indicating, that Miller was drawing upon an established folkloric figure of sleep.

+A chapbook c.1820 called The Cries of Banbury and London contain the singular first verse ‘little willie winkie’, pre-dates the publication of Miller’s poem.
+Another nursery collection, published in London 3 years after Miller’s poem, also contains just the first stanza, suggesting that the lyrics were circulating independently in the 1840s (Iona and Peter Opie Oxford, p.512-513).

 Lyrics

-The original text of 1841 in Scots, and a paraphrased version for English-language readers (from 1844) are below:
+Original text of 1841 in Scots, alongside a paraphrased English version (from 1844):

 Origins and meaning

 The poem was written by William Miller (1810–1872), first printed in Whistle-binkie: Stories for the Fireside in 1841 and re-printed in Whistle-Binkie; a Collection of Songs for the Social Circle published in 1873.
 In Jacobite songs Willie Winkie referred to King William III of England, one example being "The Last Will and Testament of Willie winkie" but it seems likely that Miller was simply using the name rather than writing a Jacobite satire.